jungwoo-hur/bin-packing-zipziptree/README.md

 - For **Best Fit**: find the tightest bin that still fits (predecessor/successor-style query).
 - After placing an item: update the bin’s remaining capacity in the tree (delete + reinsert or key update).

-*(Exact details depend on your internal representation; adjust the bullet wording if needed.)*

 ---

 ## Implementation Notes